Photographing White Sands National Park, New Mexico

 Hiking the dunes

 White Sands has two official hiking trails: the Backcountry Trail and the Alkali Flat Trail.
 The latter is a five mile loop that features the tallest dunes in the park.
-Both trails are sporadically marked with tall metal posts to help guide you along.
+Both trails are sporadically marked with red metal posts to guide you along.
 There is no requirement to stay on either trail, or use the trails at all.
 You're free to hike and wander anywhere you please.

 Red marker along the White Sands Alkali Flat Trail